PavlidisLab/GeoBrainFinder/README.md

 # GeoBrainFinder
 Built on Matlab R2018a

-Finds "Brain" experiments on GEO by parsing individual experiment and sample pages in the specified range of accession numbers.
+Finds and ranks "Brain" experiments on GEO (by likelyhood) by parsing individual experiment and sample pages in the specified range of accession numbers.
+Here "Brain" refers to actual brain samples or even samples related to the nervous system.

 Steps to run:
 1) Clone this repository